25 Exciting Things to Do in Times Square at Night

 I can guarantee that you’ll have a fantastic time at any of these well-known bars:

-After the last two years dealing with all the craziness of COVID, who wouldn’t want to start off 2023 with a few laughs?
+After the last year dealing with all the craziness of the world, who wouldn’t want to start off 2026 with a few laughs?

 Skip watching the Times Square ball drop, and head to The Roxy Hotel to party and watch their own unique ball drop at midnight.

-This year, their party is inspired by the grit and glam of NYC in the 70s, complete with a performance by legendary NYC filmmaker Abel Ferrara.
+This year, their party is inspired by the grit and glam of NYC in the 70s.

 Feel like dressing up and being fancy without the stress of someone from the club spilling a cheap cocktail all over your outfit?